1um1n0517y/autoSigSession/README.md

 # autoSigSession
-A part of the auto signature session project designed to take screenshot of the deployed fields that are needed for the signature session.
+A part of the auto signature session project designed to take screenshot of the deployer fields that are needed for the unsupervised signature session.